realityforge/redfish/README.md

     * Raise an exception if any unprocessed data unless attribute starts with _
     * Allow global ordering of items across elements.
 Make priority a string with two numbers?
 "10:10"

+* Store domain_password in context, generate password file within domain dir once app is created, before domain is created create a temp file on demand, perhaps lifecycle scoped to context?

 * Enhance domain task to add:
     * ensure_admin_ready action?
 And also invoke from within restart?
     * Interpreter integration for create/delete